TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Options.rst

     list of identifiers / uids

 :aspect:`Description`
-    Exclude a list of backend layouts form being selectable when assigning a backend layout to a page record.
+    Exclude a list of backend layouts from being selectable when assigning a backend layout to a page record.

     Use the uid/identifier of the record in the default data provider.